gitnacho/docs/docs/ui/ng-components/ng-Gauge/getting-started.md

 [Demo](https://github.com/NativeScript/nativescript-ui-samples-angular/blob/master/gauge/app/examples/gauges-examples.module.ts).

 To display data the {% typedoc_link classes:RadRadialGauge %} instance is not enough.
 We should add also add a scale with at least on indicator.
 In this example we are going to add a {% typedoc_link classes:RadialScale %} with several {% typedoc_link classes:RadialBarIndicator %} instances and one {% typedoc_link classes:RadialNeedle %}.
-To add a scale to the {% typedoc_link classes:RadRadialGauge %} we should use its {% typedoc_link classes:RadGauge,member:scales%} property.
-Adding indicators to the scale is similar - we are using {% typedoc_link classes:RadialScale %}'s {% typedoc_link classes:GaugeScale,member:indicators%} property.
+To add a scale to the {% typedoc_link classes:RadRadialGauge %} we should use its {% typedoc_link classes:RadGauge,member:scales %} property.
+Adding indicators to the scale is similar - we are using {% typedoc_link classes:RadialScale %}'s {% typedoc_link classes:GaugeScale,member:indicators %} property.

 In order to setup an `RadRadialGauge` in your Component HTML you will need to follow this steps: